dh1tw/pyhamtools/README.md

 * [Redis.io](http://redis.io)

 are supported sources.
-All services can be accessed through a unified interface.
+All these lookup services can be accessed through a unified interface.

 ## References
 This Library is used in production at the [DXHeat.com DX Cluster](https://dxheat.com), performing several thousand